Glenn Patterson

-Glenn Patterson (born 1961) is a writer from Belfast, best known as a novelist.
+Glenn Patterson FRSL (born 1961) is a writer from Belfast, Northern Ireland, best known as a novelist.
+In 2023, he was elected a Fellow of the Royal Society of Literature.

-Biography
+Early life

-Patterson was born in Belfast where he attended Methodist College Belfast.
+Patterson was born in Belfast, where he attended Methodist College Belfast.
 He graduated from the University of East Anglia (BA, MA), where he was a product of the UEA creative writing course under Malcolm Bradbury.